BigSoftVideo/DOTE/ui.md

 [![Panel actions](images/UI/panel-actions.png)](images/UI/panel-actions.png)

+- Enlarge UI - Increase the font size of all panels, menus and bars.
+Shortcut is `F10` or `Function key 10`.
+Repeat to keep increasing.
+- Shrink UI - Decrease the font size of all panels, menus and bars Shortcut is `F9` or `Function key 9`.
+Repeat to keep decreasing.
 - Full - show all information (verbal not just icons) - this also changes to Complete mode.
 - Zen - hide everything (including verbal and panel options) - this also changes to Minimal mode.
 - Reveal all optional panel controls (just the controls).